 This is due to the fact that we set config_path=None

-, which is desirable for productive application.
+, which is desirable for a productive application.
 The application

-itself doesn’t know where it is gonna be installed and thus defining a path to the configuration files doesn’t make sense.
+itself doesn’t know where it is going to be installed and thus defining a path to the configuration files doesn’t make any sense.

-For this reason we pass the configuration at execution with -cd
+For this reason we pass the configuration at execution time with -cd

 :